The $L^p$ regularity problem for parabolic operators with transversally independent coefficients: Introduction

 This left open the question of solvability of the parabolic Regularity problem for operators that satisfy the appropriate analog of \eqref{Cone-ell}, and is our focus here.
 For the PDE $\LL u=0$ and for $\mathcal O = \mathbb R_+^{n+1}$, we assume the following independence condition:

 as we allow the matrix $A$ to depend on the time variable as well.
 (When convenient we will also refer to the variable $x_{n+1}$ as $\lambda$ in order to shorten notation.)

+It is important to emphasize that conditions \eqref{E:1:carl}-\eqref{E:1:bound} and \eqref{Cond-par} are logically independent.
+Neither condition implies the other, and together with the recent work in \cite{DLP}, the present paper completes the picture for the parabolic Regularity problem under the two principal frameworks currently studied in the literature.

 Under the condition \eqref{Cond-par} the solvability of the $L^p$ Dirichlet problem for the equation \eqref{E:pde} was resolved in \cite{AEN2}.
 The parabolic Kato conjecture was solved in \cite{AEN}, and, using a different approach, the parabolic Kato conjecture with weights was resolved in \cite{AtEN}.
 The perspective and methodology of \cite{AtEN} proved particularly relevant and valuable for the results of this paper.

 We see that it is natural and interesting to solve this Regularity problem for general time-varying parabolic operators whose coefficients satisfy \eqref{Cond-par} in the optimal dual $L^p$ range, especially as it completes the picture in the parabolic case for both Dirichlet and Regularity problems under the two well studied matrix conditions: \eqref{E:1:carl} or \eqref{Cond-par}.
 To this end we show solvability of the Regularity problem in an interval $(1,p_0)$ for some $p_0>1$, and then argue that, moreover, $p_0$ is determined by the range $(p_0',\infty)$, of solvability of the Dirichlet problem for the adjoint PDE: $-\partial_tu-\divg(A^*\nabla u)=0$, where $1/p_0+1/p_0'=1$. \vglue1mm